AnotherTwinkle/Shinomiya/README.md

 Shinomiya is a bot built for the Kaguya-sama: love is war fandom with <3 and care.

-This can be also seen as a open-source recreation of the Aibot's kaguya features.
+This can be also seen as an open-source recreation of the Aibot's kaguya features.

 To run the bot, create a file called `config.py` with the following template: